Most Probable Dynamics of the Single-Species with Allee Effect under Jump-diffusion Noise: Dynamical analysis of the stochastic system

 \subsubsection{Non-local Fokker-Plank equation}

-{The Fokker–Planck equation describes the time evolution of the probability density function, but it can be solved analytically only in special cases.
-We are interested in the steady-state probability distribution (equilibrium distribution), and express the stationary solution of the non-local Fokker–Planck equation.
-This makes the estimate of the most probable phase portrait numerically and algorithmically possible in Lévy noise case.}
+{The Fokker-Planck equation describes the time evolution of the probability density function, but it can be solved analytically only in special cases.
+We are interested in the steady-state probability distribution (equilibrium distribution), and want to express the stationary solution of the non-local Fokker-Planck equation.
+This makes the estimate of the most probable phase portrait possible in L\'evy noise case numerically and algorithmically.}

 Let $f:\mathbb{R}\rightarrow\mathbb{R}$ be a smooth function.
-Assume that the solution $X_{t}$ of system (\ref{401}) has a conditional probability density $p(X,t|x_{0},0)$ \cite{z0,z1,z2,z3}.
+Suppose that the solution $X_{t}$ of system (\ref{401}) has a conditional probability density $p(X,t|x_{0},0)$.
 For convenience, we drop the initial condition and simply denote it by $p(X,t)$.
 On one hand,

 and thus

 On the other hand, by virtue of It\^o's formula,

 Taking expectation on both sides of (\ref{df}), we gain